JD-14/MSU_SP23_EEGR463/chipyardlab.md

 ## Testing Your MMIO

 Now we're ready to test our accelerator!
-We write out test program in `$chipyard/tests/examplemmio.c` Look through the file and make sure you understand the flow of the file. **Add in a C refenence solution for our accelerator**
+We write out test program in `$chipyard/tests/examplemmio.c` Look through the file and make sure you understand the flow of the file.

+**In the examplemmio.c add (write C code) in a C `refenence` solution for our accelerator**
+ >*Hint: Fill in the VECADD_ref function on line 9.
+See what operation the accelerator does on x and y.
+The solution is a single line of code.*

 To generate the binary file of the test, run two following two commands in the terminal